OpenDataDSL/documentation/docs/data/power-gas/_TGE_NG_DAM.md

 ### Licensing

-Data is freely available in the vendor website tge.pl/en-home that can be used by clients without permission..

-The data received through the Exchange Information Platform requires agreement with TGE before it can be supplied.
+This data requires agreement with TGE before it can be supplied.

 https://tge.pl/TGE_Services